Neal Long: Murder of Charles Glatt and exposure

 After his arrest, Long admitted that during the period of 1972 and 1975, while under the influence of alcohol and drugs, he had committed between 25 and 30 attacks against Black people in Dayton, shooting them using a double-barrel shotgun from his Ford Fairlane.
 Several people were killed as a result, with the murders causing a moral panic, and the perpetrator being dubbed 'The Shotgun Slayer' or 'The Midnight Slayer'.
 As a result, a reward of $10,000 was offered for information leading to the capture of the elusive killer, with townspeople patrolling the streets at night and various civil rights groups asking the city to declare a state of emergency.
 Dayton police were unable to solve the case, and in their desperation, they asked the FBI for assistance, but their request was turned down.
 Initially, Long's testimony was doubted, but in the following weeks, he was identified as the shooter by several survivors and witnesses.
 When his apartment was searched, police found several shotguns and pistols covered by pillow cases.

-Following this, after comparing Long's testimony with the dates, geographic data and times of year when he allegedly committed the murders, the investigators charged with several attacks and six murders (separate from the Glatt killing).
-Long was charged with shooting Eddie Freson on August 21, 1972, who was wounded, but survived; the September 26, 1973 murder of Edward Tillman and wounding of James Watts; the May 23, 1975 shooting at a crowd of African-American gathered at a party, resulting in gunshot wounds to the arm of George Ingram; the July 1975 murders of 27-year-old Larry Romine in Dayton View and 21-year-old Robert Hoard on Cincinnati Street; and finally, the attempted murders of Leonard Goff and Glenda Gay, which occurred a few days after the Romine-Hoard shootings.
-According to Long himself, his motivation was his hatred towards Black people.
+Following this, after comparing Long's testimony with the dates, geographic data and times of year when he allegedly committed the murders, the investigators charged him with several attacks and six murders (separate from the Glatt killing).
+Long was charged with shooting Eddie Freson on August 21, 1972, who was wounded, but survived; the September 26, 1973, murder of Edward Tillman and wounding of James Watts; the May 23, 1975, shooting at a crowd of African-Americans gathered at a party, resulting in gunshot wounds to the arm of George Ingram; the July 1975 murders of 27-year-old Larry Romine in Dayton View and 21-year-old Robert Hoard on Cincinnati Street; and finally, the attempted murders of Leonard Goff and Glenda Gay, which occurred a few days after the Romine-Hoard shootings.
+According to Long himself, his motivation was his hatred towards black people.

 Trial

 In late September, at one of the pre-trial hearings, Long's lawyers filed a motion for a forensic psychiatric evaluation to establish whether their client was sane, which was granted.
 The results, released on November 4, established that Neal Long was sane and subject to criminal liability.

 The trial began in late 1976, beginning with the murder of Charles Glatt.
 At trial, Long fully admitted his guilt and expressed remorse for his crimes.
 In November 1976, he pleaded guilty in federal court to civil rights charges and first degree murder in relation to the killing of Glatt, and on December 27, was sentenced to two consecutive life terms.
-In 1977, Long pleaded guilty to three counts of murder in state court and received three additional life terms.
+In 1977, Long pleaded guilty to three counts of murder in state court to avoid a possible death sentence and received three additional life terms plus 22 to 85 years.
+Prosecutors granted the plea due to concerns over witness testimony; Leonard Goff had since died of a drug overdose.